• Skip to primary navigation

 • Facebook50

-Two cups of homemade dark hot chocolate with foam served with 3 heart shaped cookies
+A cup of dark hot chocolate served with biscuits.

 You can make the best hot chocolate with just two ingredients: dark chocolate and milk.
 Start with the best dark chocolate you can buy.
 You can keep it simple or you can infuse the milk with Earl Grey tea, masala chai, spices, herbs, extracts, etc. Hot chocolate is very easy to make and deeply satisfying.